heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-A little girl is seen to wander Trinity Quay, fascinating by the changing shape of the waves.
+*1860*.
+A little girl is seen to wander Aberdeen's Trinity Quay, fascinating by the changing shape of the waves.
 "What's the go o' that?" she asks passersby.
 They do not know.